croquet/croquet/historic/sdk/README.md

     }
 }
 ```
 This illustrates an important feature of _Croquet_: **A view can read directly from a model at any time.** A view doesn't need to receive an event from a model to update itself.
 It can just pull whatever data it needs directly from the model whenever it wants.
-(Of course, a view shouldn't _write_ directly to a model, because that would break synchronization.)
+(Of course, a view must never _write_ directly to a model, because that would break synchronization.)

 The root view's [`update()`]{@link View#update} method is called every time the application window requests an animation frame (usually 60 times a second).
 This allows the view to continually refresh itself even if the models are updating more slowly. `update()` receives the local system time at the start of the frame as its argument.